1989-

 overdubs.
 All original 11 pieces of music recorded on the

-solo CD project were undertaken "band less" mainly due to
+solo CD project were undertaken "band less"

 the current times and the virtual impossibility to find